 The North York Moors is one the best places in the UK to go stargazing because it has naturally clear skies and low levels of pollution.
 Low Dalby within Dalby Forest is a dark skies site and also where the observatories of the Scarborough & Ryedale Astronomical Society are located.
-The annual Starfest takes place here between the 4th and 7th August and is a great opportunity to spot some stars.
-You will also get a hog roast, guest speakers and rocket building amongst other things.
+The annual Starfest takes place here in the summer and is a great opportunity to stargaze.
+You can also enjoy a hog roast, guest speakers and rocket building amongst the activities on offer.

 Find out more about Dalby Forest on the Forestry website and let us know some of your favourite things to do there.
 We also have lots of cottages available in the North York Moors.

 Discover more of this exciting county in our guide to Yorkshire - find out the best places to visit in the North York Moors, beautiful beaches to uncover and unmissable foodie places to eat.